 These terms probably sound familiar.
 Chances are you’ve heard them used more and more these days by brands using them to describe their products.
 You may have even noticed the USDA Certified Biobased Product label that lives on many of our packages.
 But what do biobased and plant-based mean?
 And how and why are their quantities measured?
 Most importantly, what do these terms and numbers mean for you—the consumer?

 We’re here to help.

 Biobased products are those “derived from plants and other renewable agricultural, marine, and forestry materials,” as opposed to non-renewable materials, such as petroleum.
-So, when we say our products are plant-based or powered by plants, it means simply that plants are the primary biobased resource we used to make them.
-In fact, we have a full ingredient glossary that helps explain the terms we use here.
+So, when we say our products are plant-based, it means simply that plants are the primary biobased resource we used to make them.
+In fact, we have a full ingredient glossary that helps explain the terms we use.

 The USDA BioPreferred Program was established by the 2002 Farm Bill.
 Its goal is to increase the quantity of renewable resources used by businesses and federal agencies, and to create new jobs and economic growth by supporting new industry.
 Additionally, the program is vital to our planet’s environmental health because “the increased development, purchase, and use of biobased products reduces our nation’s reliance on petroleum” and further decreases our dependence on fossil fuels.
 With the effects of climate change becoming more visible every day, this program has never been more important than it is right now.